 Gaylor Lakes Trail is a 3.5 mile moderately trafficked out and back trail located near Yosemite National Park, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 Gaylor Lakes hike offers some of the most spectacular high-country views off of Tioga Road.
 Climb steadily to a ridge with views of the high Sierra including Mt.
 Dana and Dana Meadows with its scattered ponds.
 At the ridge crest, the trail drops 200 feet to Middle Gaylor Lake.
 Gaylor Peak, at an elevation of 11,004 feet, straddles the boundary of Yosemite National Park and Inyo National Forest.
 This route combines both on-trail and cross-country travel.
 You will see sweeping views back to Dana Meadows and to the mountains beyond it - Dana, Mammoth, and Gibbs, among others.
 The top of the pass has awesome views to the mountains east of Yosemite, and to the high Gaylor Lakes valley carved by glaciers.
 The trail takes you to Middle Gaylor Lake.
 The valley contains five lakes.
 There is an abandoned 1870's mine above upper Gaylor Lake.
 The official trail takes you to the far side of Middle Gaylor Lake at the 1 mile mark, but you can take the paths and explore other areas.
 A great hike for exploring, be prepared for the altitude.
 It is an excellent warm up hike for some of these bigger climbs.
 For a beginner hiker this hike will present a fun challenge in itself, mostly due to the steep initial segment and high altitude - this hike starts at 10,000 feet.